*All school trips and activities are subject to the latest government guidelines regarding the coronavirus pandemic

 The Jubilee Challenge

-The Jubilee Challenge is run closer to Okehampton Camp and is designed for young people aged between 14 and 21 with a range of challenging conditions, who complete one of several routes suited to their abilities.
+The Jubilee Challenge is run closer to Okehampton Camp and is designed for young people aged between 14 and 21 with a range of special educational needs or disabilities, who complete one of several routes suited to their abilities.

 Useful documents: